 Day 2 Clyde – Ophir

-We head out of Clyde on the river trail that takes you alongside the Clutha River beneath the shade of the willow trees right through to Alexandra.
-From here we shoot up the Otago Central Rail Trail to Galloway.
-At Galloway we abandon the trail and head up into the hills on a road that dissects the Raggedy Range into the Ida Valley at Moa Creek.
+We head out of Clyde on a trail that takes you alongside the Clutha River right through to Alexandra.
+From here we shoot up the cycle trail to Galloway.
+At Galloway we abandon the cycle trail and head up into the hills on a road that dissects the Raggedy Range into the Ida Valley at Moa Creek.
 This climb will get the blood pumping but afford magnificent views of the Manuherikia Valley and Dunstan Mountains.
-From here we have a brief (optional) respite from the bikes as we head up to the Poolburn Dam for a picnic lunch.
+From here we have a brief respite from the bikes as we head up to the Poolburn Dam for a picnic lunch.
 This was a location of the Lord of the Rings films and is a quaint place to spend some time.
 From here it is back on the bikes for the descent to the Ida Valley all the way to Poolburn.
 Here we load our bikes and travel a short distance to our accommodation at Blacks Hotel in the historic gold mining village of Ophir.

 Cycle Distance: 63km